nathanmentley/coverlet.vim/README.md

 nmap <S-y> :call CoverletRefresh()<CR>
 ```

-With this configuration you can press Shift-T to enable or disable coverlet.vim, and you can press Shift-U to refresh the data if it's displaying an old test run.
+With this configuration you can press Shift-T to enable or disable coverlet.vim, and you can press Shift-Y to refresh the data if it's displaying an old test run.
+Pressing Shift-U will display a buffer listing all the missing lines and non completely covered branches.

 ## Usage